 Is there a particular or official form for evaluations?
 What kind of feedback should I expect?

-Teachers are free to develop their own evaluation form, but we encourage it to reflect the same basic information that is in the initial notification (the child’s name, birth date, address), provide the teacher’s certification information, date of the evaluation, a brief description of what materials were reviewed, and specifically state whether or not the child demonstrated “progress commensurate with age and ability.”
+Teachers are free to develop their own evaluation form, but we encourage it to reflect the same basic information that is in the initial notification (the child’s name, birth date, address), provide the teacher’s certification information, date of the evaluation, a brief description of what materials were reviewed, and specifically state whether or not the child demonstrated “progress commensurate with age, ability, and/or disability.”
 The individual teacher is able to give simple or more detailed feedback to the family.
 This is where he/she can bring their own expertise forward.
 They may note areas of strength and where improvement is recommended, and make other recommendations for the following academic year.
 The evaluation is complete once the parent signs it.
 We have suggestions on our Teacher Evaluators, Tutors & Proctors page.

 How is an evaluation done?

 Each teacher will have their own process, which is why we recommend families ask about it prior to committing to the evaluation.
 The teacher will almost certainly review materials in the child’s portfolio, and may ask questions of the parent for clarification or more details.
 Some might include a discussion with the student, particularly if the child is older and wishes to participate in the process.
 Some families and teachers prefer in-person evaluations that require dropping off materials for a period of time, while others offer on-line or virtual evaluations.
 Again, check with the individuals so expectations are clear.